 - Charts – You can find all share fact sheets, with yields, constituents, and trackers.

 It is also worth exploring the huge number of FTSE focussed websites out there.
-Whether you are looking for last week and last 12 month reviews, or next week and future FTSE predictions, there are numerous sites who have already done the heavy lifting for you.
+Whether you are looking for last week and last 12-month reviews, or next week and future FTSE predictions, there are numerous sites that have already done the heavy lifting for you.
 You can just glean the important information from a summary.
 Some will even offer 5 and 10-year predictions.

 Once you’ve mastered an effective FTSE trading strategy, you may want to consider turning to trade automation.
 These algorithms and FTSE 100-day trading robots will execute trades on your behalf, following pre-determined criteria.